apache/beam/website/www/site/content/en/contribute/_index.md

 gLinux users should configure their machines for sudoless Docker.

-Alternatively, you can use the [Dockerfile](https://github.com/apache/beam/blob/master/Dockerfile) to setup a container meeting the requirements above, and mounting the directory that contains the Beam repo to the container. e.g.:
+Alternatively, you can use the [Dockerfile](https://github.com/apache/beam/blob/master/Dockerfile) to setup a container meeting the requirements above, and mount your clone of the Beam repo to the container. e.g.:
 ```shell script
 docker run -it --network=host -v /var/run/docker.sock:/var/run/docker.sock  --mount type=bind,source="$PWD",target=/workspaces/beam <CONTAINER_ID> bash
 ```